VISP06/Tascade_Productivity-App/README.md

 # Tascade

 ### *Plan Tasks.
 Stay Focused.
+Capture Ideas.
 Get Things Done.*

-Tascade is a modern Android productivity app that combines a powerful **task manager** with a built-in **Pomodoro timer** to help you stay organized, focused, and consistent throughout your day.
+Tascade is a modern Android productivity app that combines a powerful **task manager**, a built-in **Pomodoro timer**, and a dedicated **notes manager** to help you stay organized, focused, and consistent throughout your day.

 Designed with a bold **neo-brutalist aesthetic** and built entirely using modern Android development tools, Tascade delivers a fast, smooth, and distraction-free productivity experience.

 ✅ Manage daily tasks
 ⏳ Track focus sessions
+📝 Capture and edit quick notes
 🔥 Build productive habits
 📱 Enjoy a clean and responsive UI